IFRS for SMEs® updated

 • requiring initial and subsequent recognition of contingent consideration at fair value; and

-• adding requirements for a business combination achieved in stages
+• adding requirements for a business combination achieved in stages.

 Section 23 Revenue

-• Section revised to align with IFRS 15 Revenue from Contracts with Customers
+• Revised to align with IFRS 15.

-• Introduces a new revenue recognition model, which is a simplified version of IFRS 15’s five-step model
+• Introduces a new revenue recognition model, which is a simplified version of IFRS 15’s five-step model.

-Standard/TopicReason for no change
+Standard/Topic Reason for no change

-IFRS 16 LeasesThe IASB believes that aligning the standard with IFRS 16 now would impose an undue burden on SMEs
+IFRS 16 Leases The IASB believes that aligning the SMEs Accounting Standard with IFRS 16 now will impose an undue burden on SMEs.
+It will reconsider its decision in the next comprehensive review of the SMEs Accounting Standard.